Super Simple and Easy Roast Turkey with Herb Butter

 Turkey has a bad reputation as fussy to cook and not that great, but guess what, I’m here to dispel that myth with the easiest turkey recipe!
 After a couple of days of salting and just hanging out in the fridge, this juicy turkey takes almost no effort on the day of cooking.
 Rub it down with a bit of butter and herbs, shove it in the oven, and forget about for a couple of hours.
 No basting, no trussing, no nothing, just juicy roast turkey and crispy crackly skin.
 Jump Straight to The Recipe

 I like to think of myself as an adventurer in the kitchen.
-Even on those holidays when people tend to stick to their traditional family recipes, I am always keen to venture out into uncharted waters.
+Even on on Thanksgiving when people tend to stick to their traditional family recipes, I am always keen to venture out into uncharted waters.
 For Thanksgiving 2010, I did a gorgeous Latin-inspired feast and made everything from a 25lb pork leg with cracklins to huitlacoche and poblano tarts.
+A few years back, I did an all vegan Thanksgiving feast!
 Last year, I went southwestern and even made my own chorizo!

 I think I even shocked myself a little when, this year, I reached for the file of recipes from my mother and grandmother.
 Something about this year made me crave the simple homespun recipes I grew up with.
 My grandmother’s turkey was always perfect, though we never once ate it warm because my grandfather had to carve the bird in his very special way so that it looked like a bird when he was through with it.

 This year, I decided to make a bird that would take very little effort on my part.
 Aside from the dry brine, you barely even have to think about this turkey.
 Once it’s in the oven, it’s no baste, no fuss and no muss!
 Also, it’s delicious with a juicy breast, crispy skin, and succulent legs.